Back in 2013, Virginia’s legislature made a number of high-profile changes to the state’s laws on phone use while driving.

 There’s actually no charge called “texting while driving” in Virginia.

-Instead, this action is covered under the law against improper device use.
+Instead, this action is covered under the law against improper device use while in a vehicle.

 - Using a handheld device to communicate with another person using text while driving.